BSRABBIT wide snowboard pants holding shape over boots on snow

 Should snowboard pants be baggy?

-They can be relaxed or wide, but the waist, cuff, and boot area still need control.
+They can be relaxed or wide, but the waist, hem, and boot area still need control.

 Yes.
-They should cover the top of the boot without slipping under the heel or blocking the binding.
+The hem should cover the top of the boot without slipping under the heel or blocking the binding.

 What should you wear underneath?

-Choose a base layer for the weather: thermal for cold days, lighter for spring or warmer resort laps.
+Choose an inner layer for the weather: warmer on cold days, lighter in spring or milder resort conditions.

 Can wide snowboard pants work as streetwear?

 Yes.
-The volume creates a strong silhouette, especially with a shorter or more compact upper layer.
+The volume creates a strong line, especially with a shorter or more compact top.